yariplus/nodebb-plugin-minecraft-integration/README.md

 **[https://community.nodebb.org/topic/3559](https://community.nodebb.org/topic/3559 "The NodeBB Forums")**

-# Minecraft Essentials
+# NodeBB Minecraft Widget Essentials

-NodeBB widgets and extensions for Minecraft.
+NodeBB widgets for Minecraft.
 Project aims to reproduce and enhance widgets found on sites such as Enjin (XenForo) for use on a NodeBB forum.
 Widgets are designed to work without the use of server plugins or additional software whenever possible.

+Compatible with NodeBB v0.5.7 and up.

 ## Installation

-Use the following command in your NodeBB base directory.
+Use npm from the command line in your NodeBB base directory:

     npm install nodebb-widget-minecraft-essentials

+Or for bleeding edge builds, you can pull from github:

+    npm install git://github.com/yariplus/nodebb-widget-minecraft-essentials.git

 ## Usage